-Traditional, fully underwritten term coverage with a medical exam could unlock $10 million or more in life insurance coverage.
+Traditional, fully underwritten life insurance with a medical exam could unlock $10 million or more in term life insurance coverage.
 Shoppers often buy $1 million and $2 million term policies.

 Term life without the medical exam cannot deliver this much coverage; most companies limit your coverage to $500,000 per policy.
 They call this kind of coverage simplified issue life insurance.

-For a non-traditional insurance product, simplified issue policies paint a detailed picture of your life.
-You’ll have a phone interview, where you’ll be asked:
+For a non-traditional insurance product, simplified issue policies paint a detailed picture of your insurability.
+You’ll have a phone interview and should expect:

 - Questions about your health